-2. While unloading, you see a fiberboard box with a wet corner and the box bears an "Infectious Substance" label.
+2. While unloading DG certified staff see a fiberboard box with a wet corner and the box bears an "Infectious Substance" label.

-What immediate actions are required?
+What immediate actions are required by them?

 NOTES

 6.1 Introduction

 Security plays a vital role in the safe transport of dangerous goods.
 Every contracting State must establish dangerous goods security measures, applicable to Shippers, Operators and other individuals engaged in the transport of dangerous goods by air.
 The purpose is to minimize theft or misuse of dangerous goods that may endanger persons, property or the environment.